clevcode/docker-cmd/README.md

   | sudo tee /etc/sudoers.d/jail_$user
 sudo chsh -s $(which docker-jailsh) $user
 ```
+The first time you create a jail, it will create a new base image.
+This will
+take some time.
+The next time you create a jail for a user, this image will
+be reused.

-If you want to remove the jail, and restore the login shell to /bin/bash, run:
+If you want to remove a jail, and restore the login shell to /bin/bash, run:
 ```
 user=luser
 sudo docker stop jail_$user